MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-table-maintenance.md

 1. The Spark job is submitted using the user identity and table privileges.
 1. The Spark job consumes Fabric capacity of the workspace/user that submitted the job.
-1. If there is another maintenance job running on a table, a new one will be rejected.
+1. If there is another maintenance job running on a table, a new one is rejected.
 1. Jobs on different tables can execute in parallel.
 1. Table maintenance jobs can be easily tracked in the Monitoring Hub.
 Look for "TableMaintenance" text within the activity name column in the monitoring hub main page.